vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

 snapshot uploads to include what was previously called Async Backup/Restore Item Actions.
 This updated design should handle the combined set of use cases for those previously separate designs.

-Volume snapshotter plug-in are used by Velero to take snapshots of persistent volume contents.
+Volume snapshotter plugin are used by Velero to take snapshots of persistent volume contents.
-Depending on the underlying storage system, those snapshots may be available to use immediately, they may be uploaded to stable storage internally by the plug-in or they may need to be uploaded after the snapshot has been taken.
+Depending on the underlying storage system, those snapshots may be available to use immediately, they may be uploaded to stable storage internally by the plugin or they may need to be uploaded after the snapshot has been taken.
 We would like for Velero to continue on to the next part of the backup as quickly as possible but we would also like the backup to not be marked as complete until it is a usable backup.
 We'd also eventually like to bring the control of upload under the control of Velero and allow the user to make decisions